TEEN VOLUNTEER PROGRAMS

-North Haven Library's Teen Team provides local juniors and seniors the opportunity to contribute to library-wide projects, facilitate teen programs, and gain leadership experience, in exchange for community service hours.
+North Haven Library's Teen Team provides sophomores, juniors and seniors the opportunity to contribute to library-wide projects, facilitate teen programs, and gain leadership experience, in exchange for community service hours.

 Teen Team volunteers will work on a library-related project of interest, or create a unique library program, in addition to helping our Teen Department with general library work.
 Our goal is to give teens meaningful, resume-building experiences that will benefit them now and in the future.

-How much of a time commitment the Teen Team?
+How much of a time commitment is joining the Teen Team?

-Accepted teens will attend a brief training session and must commit to a 2-month volunteer period with 1-2 hour shifts per week in-person at the library.
+Accepted teens are required to attend a brief training session and must commit to a semester long volunteer period with 1-2 hour shifts per week, in-person, at the library.
 The library's volunteer semesters run from October to December (fall), February to April (spring), and June to August (summer).

 How do I apply for the Teen Team?

 Interviews will be conducted as applications are submitted.
-Applicants not initially chosen will be added to a waitlist and contacted when spots become available.
+Applicants not initially chosen will be added to a waitlist and contacted if spots become available.